jacobtomlinson/website/content/posts/2019/2019-10-28-helm-chart-repo-github-pages-jekyll-chartpress.md

 If we lint again now we should see the warning has gone away.

 Next we should automate our linting with a continuous integration service.
-In this guide we will use Travis CI, but there are many good CI services to choose from.
+In this guide we will use [Travis CI](https://travis-ci.com), but there are many good CI services to choose from.
 To get started with Travis you need to log in with your GitHub account and allow permissions for Travis to see your repositories.
 You then need to select which repositories to build and you should enable the new repo we just created.
 Nothing will actually happen at this point as we need to add some config for Travis.

 Full instructions for getting start on Travis can be found [here](https://docs.travis-ci.com/user/tutorial/).

 To get Travis to automatically lint our charts we need to configure Travis to install helm and run helm lint on our chart.
 This will be triggered automatically when we push to the master branch or raise Pull Requests on GitHub.
+We do this by creating a `.travis.yml` file in the root of our project.

 ```yaml
 # .travis.yml